MichaelRBond/Recipes/Italian and Pizzas/Tomato Sauce.md

 1. Sauté peppers, Onions, and garlic in olive oil for about 5 minutes
 1. add next 11 ingredients.
 Stir well.
 1. bring to boil, reduce heat and simmer for 2.5 hours.
-Stir often enough to make sure that nothing gets burnt over over cooked on the bottom.
-Every 15 to 20 minutes works well.
+Stir often, to prevent burning.
-1. Let sit in pot on stove for 3 or 4 hours (longer is OK).
+2. Turn stove off, let sit in pot on stove for 3 or 4 hours
-1. Refrigerate in air tight container.
+3. Refrigerate in air tight container, refridgerate for 24 hours before using.

-Tastes best if you let it sit in the fridge for at least 24 hours.
-Makes enough for us to last about 3 to 4 weeks.
-Seems to keep well over that period of time in fridge.